Iowa State University College of Liberal Arts and Sciences: Catt Hall

-Named for Carrie Chapman Catt, an American women's rights activist and founder of the League of Women Voters.
-She graduated from Iowa State in 1880 at the top of her class.
+Named for Carrie Chapman Catt, an American women's rights activist and founder of the League of Women Voters, who graduated from Iowa State in 1880 at the top of her class.
 The building has been known by a variety of names over its history.
 It was originally known as Agriculture Hall when it was built in 1893, and was later named Agricultural Engineering Building, then Botany Hall, then Old Botany Hall, after the botany department moved to Bessey Hall.
 The building's interior was gutted and renovated in 1992, at which point it was given its current name and purpose as the administrative office for the College of Liberal Arts and Sciences.

 Student involvement

 The college's affiliated student organizations are governed by the Liberal Arts and Sciences Student Council, consisting of a student representative from each academic department and each affiliated student organization.